evidence-surveillance/unreported_link_identidication/README.md

 ## How to Inference
 You need to prepare:
-* A folder contains the trained model
+* DIR_OF_MODEL: A folder contains the trained model
-* A foler contains the preprocessed candidate text, vectorizers for the candidate text, and vectorizers for the query text.
+* DIR_OF_SEARCH_FILES: A foler contains the preprocessed candidate text, vectorizers for the candidate text, and vectorizers for the query text.
-* A file containing the query text.
+* QUERY_FILE: A file containing the query text.
 Each line in the file refers to the contatenated raw text.
+* DIR_OF_OUTPUT: An existing folder to store the results.
+Each line of the query file would have one json file output in this file with the corresponding line number as file name (line number starts from 0.
+For example, the first line in the query file has the 0.json file as output and the 10th line in thequry file has the 9.json as the output).
+Each json file stores a list of scores for each candidate text (the length of the list is equal to the size of candidate text).

 Example:
 ```python